 - For Serving: Fresh cilantro with lime wedges and green onions are optional but highly recommended for this lime glazed salmon.

-How to make this honey lime salmon
+How to make this honey lemon glazed salmon

 - Season the salmon: First, heat some oil in a large skillet over high heat.
 We like to use a large skillet so the salmon fillets have plenty of room to cook and get evenly browned.